jugeeya/UltimateTrainingModpack/README.md

 <a name="features"/>

 # Features
 The features in this modpack are configured through the menu, which can be accessed within training mode by pressing `SPECIAL+UPTAUNT`.
-Generally they fall into three categories:
+Generally they fall into these categories:

 - Enables or disables stage hazards
 - Saves and loads the positional state of the player and CPU